 On May 31, 2012, the Company was awarded a \$1.1 million three-year, non-repayable financial contribution from the National Research Council of Canada's Industrial Research Assistance Program ("IRAP") to support iCo's Oral AmpB Delivery System as novel treatment for patients with Human Immunodeficiency Virus ("HIV").
 The funding is supporting feasibility testing and pre-clinical toxicology studies, as well as human safety and efficacy clinical trials to examine the role of the Amp B Delivery System in potentially treating patients with latent HIV reservoirs.
 Under the grant, up to 75% of the costs of the project may be claimed subject to the \$1.1 million maximum.
 The Company submits monthly expenditure claims that are subject to IRAP approval and subsequent reimbursement.
-For the year ending June 30, 2015, iCo has recognized \$347,107 of the IRAP grant.
-On October 22, 2014, we announced next steps for our Oral AmpB Delivery System, having previously announced positive findings from its in vitro work involving samples from HIV/AIDS patients exposed to HAART therapy. iCo now plans to complete pre clinical studies and regulatory filings to move forward with an initial Phase 1A clinical trial, utilizing approximately \$608,000 remaining of the aggregate \$1.1m funding and technological advice from NRC-IRAP under the CHTD Program.
-The preparation and regulatory filings are expected to be completed in the second half of 2015, with initiation of a Phase 1A study early in the first quarter of 2016.
+On October 22, 2014, we announced next steps for our Oral AmpB Delivery System, having previously announced positive findings from its in vitro work involving samples from HIV/AIDS patients exposed to HAART therapy. iCo now plans to complete pre clinical studies and regulatory filings for this program are expected to be completed in 2016, with Phase 1A study data available in 2017.
+From inception to the nine months ending September 30, 2015, iCo has recognized \$521,248 of the IRAP grant.